hneemann/Digital/README.md

 * JDK 1.8 is needed (either the Oracle JDK 1.8 or OpenJDK 1.8)
 * maven is used as build system, so the easiest way is to install [maven](https://maven.apache.org/).
 * After that you can simply run `mvn install` to build Digital.
-* Run `mvn site` to create a findbugs and a cobertura code coverage report.
+* Run `mvn site` to create a findbugs and a JaCoCo code coverage report.
 * Most IDEs (Eclipse, NetBeans, IntelliJ) are able to import the `pom.xml` to create a project.

 ## Contribution guidelines ##